statikfintechllc/AscendNet/backend/Mobile-Mirror/docs/SYSTEM_OVERVIEW.md

 ## 8. Extensibility

-- Swap code-server for other local web services (Jupyter, RStudio, etc) via script mods.
+- Swap statik-server for other local web services (Jupyter, RStudio, etc) via script mods.
 - Add 2FA, automatic cert trust for advanced users.
 - Integrate with other VPN providers as needed (see `apt.txt` for expansion).
 - Extend mobile_dev_cli.sh with more controls (restart, status, logs).